 Calluses Treatments

 Treatment of calluses first and foremost requires offloading the pressure and eliminating the friction that causes them in the first place.
 Examine your footwear.
-Consider wearing socks and shoes instead of going barefoot or wearing sandals or high heels.
+Consider wearing socks and shoes instead of walking barefoot or wearing sandals or high heels.
 The greater the cushioning in your footwear, the lower the chances are that most types of calluses will persist or that you will develop them in the first place.

 Certain moisturizers such as Amlactin or Urea Cream may help soften the thickened spots.
 Some patients with very good manual dexterity may find that they can thin calluses down by using an abrasive device such as an emery board or pumice stone.
 This is not something that we recommend doing repetitively however because the friction from this can cause a reverse effect, where calluses tend to be more persistent and thicken up more in time.